PCI: Headwinds Still Exist, So Stay Cautious

 Source: PIMCO

 My takeaway here is investors are being offered a reasonable price to gain exposure to PCI, but they need to understand this fund can trade much lower.
-The underlying value has been under pressure, and that is unlikely to change in our current macro-environment.
+The underlying value has been under pressure, and that is unlikely to change in our current macro environment.
 While I do not think PCI will re-test its lows, as those levels were quite extreme, there is still plenty of downside left if the market turns against it.

 Income Metrics Signal Some Trouble

-My next point concerns the fund's income production, which has come under pressure in the short-term.
-Simply, this is going to be a challenge for the fund over the next few months, and likely until we see marked improvement in the Covid-19 situation.
+My next point concerns the fund's income production, which has come under pressure in the short term.
+Simply, this is going to be a challenge for the fund over the next few months, and likely until we see marked improvement in the COVID-19 situation.
 In the current environment, funds like PCI are facing a double whammy in regards to income.
 Many homeowners are falling behind on their payments, while others are looking to refinance due to record low interest rates.
 The net result has been income declines for PCI.
 To illustrate, consider the UNII report from my February review, compared to the most recent UNII report from PIMCO, as shown below, respectively:

 Source: PIMCO